Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The incubation period with acute onset of brucellosis lasts about 3 weeks, but if the disease begins as a primary latency, after which the symptoms of brucellosis then appear, the incubation can last several months.
-Symptoms of brucellosis caused the need to develop a classification of clinical forms.
+The incubation period for acute onset of brucellosis lasts about 3 weeks, however, if the disease begins as a primary latent, after which symptoms of brucellosis then appear, then the incubation period can last several months.
+Symptoms of brucellosis have necessitated the development of a classification of clinical forms.
 Brucellosis does not have a single classification.

-The classification of clinical forms of brucellosis, proposed by N.I.
-Ragoza (1952) and built on the clinical and pathogenetic principle.
+The most justified classification of clinical forms of brucellosis is that proposed by N.I.
+Ragoza (1952) and based on the clinical-pathogenetic principle.
 N.I.
-Ragosa showed the phasic dynamics of the brucellosis process.
+Ragoza demonstrated the phased nature of the brucellosis process dynamics.
 He identified four phases:

 - acute sepsis without local lesions (decompensation),